endlesspint8/endlesspint8.github.io/_posts/2016-11-04-whole-foods-trader-joes-beer.md

 **Notes**

-<b id="f1">1</b> Going back to the first non-relevant point, let's be serious, when people say "The City" they mean the five boroughs generally but if you had to be more specific it would be Manhattan.
+<b id="f1">1</b> Going back to the first non-relevant point, let's be serious, when people say "The City" they mean the five boroughs generally but if you had to be more specific it would be Manhattan. [↩](#a1) <br>